Florke64/rss-static-reader/README.md

 You need Python - at least `python3.9` is required, mainly due to the declaration of functions' arguments I've done.

-You can check your current version of Python installed on a system via `python --version` command.
+You can check your current version of Python installed on a system via `$ python --version` command.
 If your Python is, let's say, version `3.7` it won't be compatible.
 However, please bear in mind, that you can have multiple installations of Python at once.
-In this case, you should run this script not with `python rss_static_reader.py` command but with for example `python3.9 rss_static_reader.py`.
+In this case, you should run this script not with `$ python rss_static_reader.py` command but with for example `$ python3.9 rss_static_reader.py`.

 One required thing is to install `feedparser` module for python.
 It is actively supported Python module and you can insatll it easily via `pip install feedparser`.
 It is dependency of the rss-static-reader and core library it uses.